dwightjack/vue-types/packages/docs/guide/validators.md

 ### any

 Validates any value.
-This validator should be used sparingly and can be an escape hatch for props with unknown values.
+Use this validator sparingly as it can serve as an escape hatch for props with unknown values.

 <CodeExample>